 The Cube.
 Quirky independent Cinema co-op and arts venue which has lots of left-field music, too – sometimes presented by the rather brilliant Qu Junktions.
 Some larger musician-led gigs get programmed here, too – and the 80-odd comfy seats and generous stage make it a great venue for the right players.

-Behind St Nick’s Market, the Old Fish Market pub has a regular Sunday evening (7.00 start) session, usually with a trio, which I’ve been recommended but have yet to sample.
+Behind St Nick’s Market, the Old Fish Market pub has a regular Sunday evening (7.00 start) session, usually with a trio. post COVID update –back in business, AFAIK

 I’ve left out a few places I visit rarely, not because they’re not nice but because one advantage of the City is being able to stay local – I can get to most of these venues on foot.
-There are other fine venues a bit farther afield, notably Royal Welsh College of Music and Drama and the Flute and Firkin in Cardiff the Wiltshire Music Centre in Bradford-on-Avon, and the Widcombe Social Club in Bath, where long-time promoter Nod Nowles is booking some excellent bands, but that’s about it for Bristol.
-Feel free to rectify any omissions in the comments.
+There are other fine venues a bit farther afield, notably Royal Welsh College of Music and Drama and the Wiltshire Music Centre in Bradford-on-Avon, and the Widcombe Social Club in Bath, where long-time promoter Nod Nowles is booking some excellent bands, but that’s about it for Bristol.